go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

    command.
 Multiple extensions needs a comma as splitter.
 - RENDER\_COMMAND: External command to render all matching extensions.
 - IS\_INPUT\_FILE: **false** Input is not a standard input but a file param followed `RENDER_COMMAND`.
 - DISABLE_SANITIZE: **false** Don't filter html tags and attributes if true.
-Don't change this to true except you what that means.
+Don't change this to true except you know what it means.

 Two special environment variables are passed to the render command:
 - `GITEA_PREFIX_SRC`, which contains the current URL prefix in the `src` path tree.
 To be used as prefix for links.